-The Organisation for Economic Cooperation and Development (OECD) published a consultation – which closed on 2 December – on the Global Anti-Base Erosion proposal under Pillar Two, as part of its ongoing project: “Addressing the Tax Challenges of the Digitalisation of the Economy“.
+The Organisation for Economic Cooperation and Development (OECD) published a consultation on the Global Anti-Base Erosion proposal under Pillar Two, as part of its ongoing project: “Addressing the Tax Challenges of the Digitalisation of the Economy“.

 Pillar Two focuses on the base erosion and profit shifting issues that Pillar One does not, and aims to equip jurisdictions with a right to “tax back” when other jurisdictions have not exercised their primary taxing rights, or the payment is otherwise subject to low levels of effective taxation.

-The consultation, focusing on three main issues, considers:
+The consultation, focusing on three main issues, considered:

 - the extent to which financial accounts can determine the tax base